 - Buddhist caves for the most part comprise viharas or cloisters, which include living quarters, sleeping quarters, kitchens, and other rooms.

 - Vishwakarma cave (Buddhist cave 10) is otherwise called “Woodworker’s Cave” and houses a 15-foot statue of Buddha, situated in a preaching posture.

 - Among every Buddhist cave, the initial nine (caves 1-9) are cloisters, while the last two – Do Tal (cave 11) and Tin Tal (cave 12) have three stories.

-- The Jain caves at Ellora stand decorated with uncommonly definite craftsmanships and rich paintings on the dividers and the ceilings; some of which are as yet unmistakable.
+- The Jain caves at Ellora stand are decorated with uncommonly definite craftsmanship and rich paintings on the dividers and the ceilings; some of which are as yet unmistakable.

-- Ellora cave, in combination with Ajanta caves, have been pronounced an UNESCO World Heritage Site.
+- Ellora cave, in combination with Ajanta caves, has been pronounced a UNESCO World Heritage Site.

 The Hindu caves were built during the Kalachuri period from the sixth century to the finish of the eighth century.
 The vast majority of these temples contained sacred writings and divider carvings depicting the wedding customs of Goddess Parvati and Lord Shiva.